-God appreciates people who pray fervently for other people facing trials.
+God appreciates people who pray fervently for others facing trials.
 Why does God command intercessory prayer, and how does He want us to pray for others?

 In the midst of His greatest trial, Jesus prayed fervently.
 What would you have prayed about when facing torture and death?
 It’s fascinating to see what was on Jesus’ mind as He prayed, not only for Himself (Luke 22:41-42), but for His disciples and for us: